flyntwp/flynt/Components/NavigationMain/README.md

-# NavigationMain

-## Category
+Title: Navigation Main

+---

-Navigation
+Category: Navigation

-## Tags
+---

-navigation, sticky
+Tags: navigation, menu

-## Description
-An absolutely positioned navigation with a brand logo and a WordPress menu.

-## Fields
-* brandLogo
-* menuItems
+---

+Text: A static brand logo and a simple list of links generated from a WordPress menu, to be easily extended into a more complex website navigation.
+Transforms into a sticky navigation with a burger menu on mobile.